auth0/docs/windowsphone-tutorial.md

 Congratulations!

 ## Adding more flexibility
-This tutorial works with a specific connection (__google-openid__).
+This tutorial works with a specific connection (__google-oauth2__).
 What if you have more than one connection and you want to dynamically offer these options?
 Auth0 makes it very easy.
 Redirect the user to the login URL:

      https://@@account.namespace@@/login/?client=@@account.clientId@@&response_type=token